SUNRUSE/SprigganJS/readme.md

     group.move(20, 40) // Moves to 20 pixels from the left edge, 40 pixels from the top edge instantaneously.

+    // Moves to 80 pixels from the left edge, 70 pixels from the top edge over the course of 0.4 seconds. group.moveOverSeconds(80, 70, 0.4, function() {
+        // Called when the movement has completed.
+        // Not called if the movement is interrupted by another call to .move, .moveOverSeconds, .moveAtPixelsPerSecond.
+    })

     group.pause() // Pauses every group and/or sprite inside.
     group.resume() // Unpauses every group and/or sprite inside.